zachm01/Book-Information/README.md

 # Wait why do I see Javascript here?
 I thought you said you were using Python!!1!1!
 In the bookdata/bookdata/test directory is a Google Apps Script file (`book_data_slides.gs`) that I wrote that I use to apply the functionality of the Python script.
 This file creates a slides presentation from the data the Python script scraped.

+<h1>A Warning!</h1>
+This script does not always work.
+It can be quite buggy and unreliable due to (I think) the nature of webscraping so proceed with caution and please do not use this in any high-stakes context.

 # Example
 <i>In terminal</i><br>
 `python3 bookdata/main.py`